BiTinerary/PersonalAPI/readme.md

 It's search regex can be loose or very specific but is mostly greedy.
 For instance, "Have you seen the movie **ipman**" and simply "**ipman**" will both trigger the same command.
 However, "**Computer1**" and "**Computer2**" allows seperately define commands to be run on specific computers. ie: Shutdown computer1, reboot computer2.

 ## Vulnerabilities
 If a email/SMS is sent with content "PassArg(***echo Hellow Orld***)" then the command between the parens will be executed on the host machine.
 This arguably isn't necessarily a vulnerabilty in iteself but the fact that the sender email (`from: email.@email.com`) can easily be spoofed, is.
 No amount of oAuth2 or two factor authentication will change this vuln inside the code.
-Instead there will be changes to include the following: Script will be used with an unpublicised, obfuscated email address.
-More obscure (not hardcoded [last arg in keyValuePairs?] customizeable) PassArg() variable.
-Make shift dual authentication from inside received message. ie: Must end with special (changing) passcode defined in txt file.
-Furthermore, white/blacklist certain commands, "Are you sure you want to issue #{command} on #{system}?
+Instead there will be changes to include the following:

+* Script will be used with an unpublicised, obfuscated email address.
+* More obscure (not hardcoded [last arg in keyValuePairs?] customizeable) PassArg() variable.
+* Make shift dual authentication from inside received message. ie: Must end with special (changing) passcode defined in txt file.
+* White/blacklist certain commands, "Are you sure you want to issue #{command} on #{system}?
 Y or N?", etc..
+* Custom scripting/sandboxing.
+Should variable arguments need to be passed, write a script that takes sys.argv[1] but performs specific tasks.

 All of that taken into account, this is why there are two versions included.
 One with/out the PassArg() capabilities.
 The keyValuePairs.txt acts as a sandbox for limiting the CLI to predefined commands/aliases.
 Whereas PassArg() expands the CLI to accept variables on host machine (ping 8.8.8.8 or curl www.website.com) but opens you up to a potential world of hurt.
 My suggestion is to make secondary scripts that can process these variables but perform very specific tasks. (send downloaded .apks/html's, curl output as attachments, etc...)
 Rather than allowing direct access to host Machine's CLI.